sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Create new security profile
   - Delete security profile
   - Associate a certificate, private key file and CA trust-store with a security-profile
-  - Have option to specify CA server to have your CSR signed by it

 ### User Interfaces
   - The feature is managed through the SONiC Management Framework, including full support for KLISH, REST and gNMI